sergigon/time_weather_skill/README.md

 ## City:
 If not specified, write: 'default'
 By default: Madrid (in future use gps)

-## Display:
-Each number corresponds to one variable:
-+ '101' (Screen, movement, voice)

 ## Day:
 + 'week': shows all week info